FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 Councillor O’Hanlon, speaking on behalf of the Fianna Fail Group, welcomed the Budget and

-thanked the Chief Executive, the Deputy Chief Executive, and their team for the work that had--- 30
+thanked the Chief Executive, the Deputy Chief Executive, and their team for the work that had
+---
+30

 gone in to the preparation of the Budget.
 He noted the fact that there was no increase in